Skip to main content

 • Rotation Method - The method to use when rotating the target user’s password.

 • Login as Target - Infisical will use the target user’s current credentials to authenticate and rotate its own password.
-The target user must have administrator privileges on the Windows machine to be able to rotate its own password.
+See the Login as Target Requirements section below for important configuration details.

 • Username - The target Windows username whose password will be rotated.